top of page

 “Continuing to believe that we are separate from Earth is like believing our hand is somehow separate from our body.”

-Grief, loss and our cultural disconnection from nature
+Grief, loss, and our cultural disconnection from nature

-“Our civilized culture promotes birth and youthfulness, acquisition and accumulation and eternal bliss as signs of success.
-Loss and pain are seen as failure, pain being something that should be denied, avoided, numbed or hidden.”
+“Our civilized culture promotes birth and youthfulness, acquisition and accumulation, and eternal bliss as signs of success.
+Loss and pain are seen as failure, pain being something that should be denied, avoided, numbed, or hidden.”

 Yet anyone who spends time paying attention to the natural world quickly notices that loss is woven into every ecosystem.
+Leaves fall, branches break, seasons end, and animals die.
+Decay feeds new life.

 In this sense, the forest may hold a wiser relationship to grief than our culture does.

 Brams also highlights something I had never considered before reading this book: ecosystems have historically been conceptualized without humans as participants within them.
+Forests, wetlands, and grasslands have most often been studied as systems from which humans have been removed conceptually.

-After generations of thinking in terms of separation, domination and control, she suggests we may have simply forgotten our role within the ecosystems we inhabit.
+After generations of thinking in terms of separation, domination, and control, she suggests we may have simply forgotten our role within the ecosystems we inhabit.
+She refers to this mindset as conceptual captivity—a way of thinking that promotes domination and consumption not only toward nature but also toward one another.

 Forest therapy vs. mindfulness meditation

 When I describe forest therapy to people, it is sometimes dismissed as simply another mindfulness practice.
+Because of this, I appreciated Brams’ distinction between mindfulness meditation and forest therapy:

-“Mindfulness meditation is an attentional skill-building practice and forest therapy is a relational skill-building practice.”
+“Mindfulness meditation is an attentional skill-building practice, and forest therapy is a relational skill-building practice.”

 This relational approach invites curiosity and sensory exploration while expanding our sense of belonging within the larger community of life.